sfcross19/Test-and-Verification/README.md

 This solution is a collective effort of successful collaboration between the following students on the previously mentioned course:

-Anita Pourferdosi
+Anita Pourferdosi,
-Alexander Gustafsson
+Alexander Gustafsson,
-Ahmed Nuur
+Ahmed Nuur,
 Pushpendra U.